jeffgillan/r-script-containerized/README.md

 * `--rm` - Automatically remove the container when it exits
 * `-ti` - Allocate a pseudo-TTY connected to the container’s stdin.
 It gives you an interactive terminal session in the container, allowing you to run commands in the container just as you would in a regular terminal window.
 * `-e DISABLE_AUTH=true` - Disable authentication for the Rstudio server
 * `-v $(pwd):/home/rstudio/data` - Mount the current working directory to the /home/rstudio/data directory in the container.
 This allows us to access the data on our local machine from within the container.
+The directory is where you should have pointcloud .laz files.
 * `-p 8787:8787` - Expose port 8787 on the container to port 8787 on the host machine.
 This allows us to access the Rstudio server from our web browser.
 * `jeffgillan/pointcloud_to_dtm:1.0` - The name and version number of the docker image we want to run.

+## Access the Rstudio Server
+After the `docker run` command, the container should not be running.
+The terminal should be 'hung' in someway, meaning you can't type anything.
+This is because the Rstudio server is running in the container.
+To access the Rstudio server, open a web browser and go to http://localhost:8787.

 `docker push jeffgillan/pointcloud_to_dtm:1.0`